 .
 This is $7,000 more than what the team originally asked for.
 Additionally this book was chosen as a Staff Pick by Kickstarter.

-The art for the book, painstakingly created by Landis Blair, is traditional ink on bristol board.
+The art for the book, painstakingly created by Landis Blair, is traditionally inked art on bristol board.
 It brings to life the 1940's-50's by closely resembling etchings.
 This is important due to the context.
 Etching was chief form of illustration for newspapers right up until the time of Leopold and Loeb's crimes (1924).
 In papers like The Chicago Daily Tribune, this murder was highly publicized, complete with etchings, as the "Crime Of The Century".
-Second, the book focuses on Dante's Inferno which was illustrated, first in the Medieval era and then in the Renaissance, before being definitively illustrated by the legendary Gustave Doré in 1861 in his own series of etchings.
+Second, the book focuses on Dante's Inferno which was illustrated with etchings, first in the Medieval era and then in the Renaissance, before being definitively illustrated by the legendary Gustave Doré in 1861 in his own series of etchings.

 The last word on this brand new book goes to project writer David Carlson who has been good enough to share previews of this book.